leverdeterre/ApplicationLoader-Error/README.md

 - Solution:??

 **ERROR ITMS-90046**<br>
 - Message: Invalid Code Signing Entitlements.
 Your application bundle's signature contains code signing entitlements that are not supported on iOS.
-Specifically, value '*' for key 'com.apple.developer.associated-domains' in 'Payload/appomcom.app/appomcom' is not supported." <br>
+Specifically, value '*' for key 'com.apple.developer.associated-domains' in 'Payload/appomcom.app/appomcom' is not supported. <br>
 - Solution:??

 **ERROR ITMS-90098**<br>
 - Message: This bundle is invalid.
-The key UIRequiredDeviceCapabilities contains value 'arm64' which is incompatible with the MinimumOSVersion value of '8.0'."<br>
+The key UIRequiredDeviceCapabilities contains value 'arm64' which is incompatible with the MinimumOSVersion value of '8.0'.<br>
 - Solution:??

+**ERROR ITMS-90164**<br>
+- Message: Invalid Code Signing Entitlements.
+The entitlements in your app bundle signature do not match the ones that are contained in the provisioning profile.
+According to the provisioning profile, the bundle contains a key value that is not allowed: 'TEAMID.com.Company.CompanyApp' for the key 'application-identifier' in 'Payload/CompanyApp.app/CompanyApp<br>
+- Solution:??
+-
 **ERROR ITMS-90474**<br>
 - Message: Bundle Invalid. iPad Multitasking support requires there orientations: 'UIInterfaceOrientationPortrait,UIIinterfaceOrientationPortraitUpsideDown,UIInterfaceOrientationLandscapeLeft,UIInterfaceOrientationLandscapeRight'.
 Found 'UIInterfaceOrientationPortrait' in bundle.<br>
 - Solution: info.plist need the configuration of "Requires full screen"